jdot-santos/pomodoro-timer/README.md

 ## Features

 - configurable pomodoro timer
-- ability to pause the timer and continue using the Spacebar
+- ability to pause the timer and continue using the F1 key
 - 3 modes with 3 different sounds when complete: break, work, and journal

 ## Development